Manu343726/Polyop/README.md

 ### Ok, how it *really* works?

-Polyop using the `pop::operand` template Polyops wraps all the binary operators which request for a Polycode operator call, that is, any operator which one of its operands is a `pop::operand` instance.
+Using the `pop::operand` template Polyop wraps all the binary operators which request for a Polycode operator call, that is, any operator which one of its operands is a `pop::operand` instance.
 Then a proxy is generated storing the call signature abd the call argumments.
 Is that proxy what a call like `pop::wrap(1) + 2` returns.
 Then the proxy is called using the specified context (`pop::default_operator` by default) or an implicit call is done due to a implicit conversion from the operator expression to the result type.